awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-openapigateway-lambda/README.md

 For more information on specifying an API with OpenAPI, please see the [OpenAPI Specification](https://spec.openapis.org/oas/latest.html)

 ## ApiIntegration Details
 This construct defines a custom type, `ApiIntegration`, that is specified as a required prop.
-The type has a required property, `id`, and two optional properties `existingLambdaObj` and `lambdaFunctionProps`.
+The type has a required property, `id`, and three optional properties `existingLambdaObj`, `existingFunctionAlias` and `lambdaFunctionProps`.
 The `id` property is used to map the corresponding lambda function being defined with the placeholder string in the OpenAPI template file, and is not a CDK construct ID.
 Exactly one of `existingLambdaObj` or `lambdaFunctionProps` must be specified or the construct will throw an error.

 ## Default settings